CZ-NIC/fred-docs/EPPReference/CommandStructure/List/index.rst

 Listing
 ===============

-.. todo:: This segment still has to undergo a review by a SME (fact-checking and proof-reading).

 Commands for object listing.

-Object listing is done in two steps that are performed separately in this order:
+Object listing is done in two steps which are performed separately in this order:

 #.
-Request for the listing of objects – objects are selected and prepared
+Prepare a list – objects are selected and prepared
    on the server, the client receives only the count of prepared objects,
 #.
-Get results – handles of the prepared objects are delivered to the client.
+Get results – a chunk of handles of the prepared objects is delivered to the client.
+   This command must be repeated to retrieve the remaining chunks until it returns an empty results list.

+The list of objects remaining on the server is retained between sessions.

+Calling another list preparation resets the list of unretrieved results on the server!

 ..
    Simple commands: ``<fred:listDomains/>``, ``<fred:listContacts/>``, ``<fred:listNssets/>``,